IvanVelikanov/type-ship/README.md

 # type-ship

-A library of battle-tested and experimental types
+A library of battle-tested and experimental types.